 Cultural control of multiflora rose can be achieved by promoting growth of desired species to outcompete the multiflora rose.
 Avoid overgrazing pastures and frequently mow other non-crop areas to prevent multiflora rose seedlings from becoming established.
 Herbicidal control is commonly used for management.
 Plants that are mowed should be sprayed as well to prevent resprouting.
 Allamakee County even provides 25% cost-share for the chemical used.
 Just bring a copy of your bill to the NRCS/SWCD office and mark out on a map the area that is being treated.
 The SWCD will send the bill and map to the courthouse and the cost-share will be mailed directly to you.
 Foliar applications are common, but work best just after peak bloom in the early summer, just after the white blooms fall off and the plant is at its weakest.
 Some of the common chemicals include Escort, Garlon, Crossbow, 2,4-D,and Grazon.
 Dormant applications can be made in late winter or early spring prior to leafing out.
 Dormant treatment reduces risk of nontarget injury, but make sure the herbicide you intend to use will work well for that method of application.
 Basal bark application involves thoroughly wetting the crown and lower 12-18 inches of the stems.
 Diesel fuel or soil is used to help the herbicide penetrate through the bark.
 This method is used on dormant plants with dry bark.
 It is important to re-evaluate the multiflora rose stand to retreat as needed.

 It is very important to learn to identify wild parsnip.
-If the juice from the plant come in contact with skin in the presence of sunlight, a rash and blistering results.
+If the juice from the plant comes in contact with skin in the presence of sunlight, a rash and blistering results.
 This can be very painful, like a burn.
 It doesn’t matter if the plant is flowering or not, so learn to identify it in both stages.
 If in contact with parsnip, wash off as soon as possible and wear long sleeves and pants to minimize contact with the plant.
-Parsnip flowers from May to July with broad, yellow flower clusters that are 2-6” wide on a stout, grooved stem of 2-5’ in height.
+Parsnip plants flower from May to July with broad, yellow flower clusters that are 2-6” wide on a stout, grooved stem of 2-5’ in height.
 The leaves are alternate and have 5-15 leaflets that are sharply-toothed or lobed at the margins.

 Mechanical removal of plants by hand pulling or repeated mowing before the plant has seeds set can be effective methods of control, as long as safety precautions are taken to minimize likelihood of skin contact.
 Chemical control with glyphosate or 2,4-D, among others, can work if spraying in early spring or late fall.